kucukaslan/gameserver/Journal.md

 # Journal
-Time I spent on this project might seem too much, but I've intertwined it with experimenting with Spring and Spring Data JPA and adding some functionalities that are not normally required for this project.
+Overall time I spent on this project might seem too much, but I've intertwined it with experimenting with Spring & Spring Data JPA & JDBC and adding some functionalities that are not normally required for this project.
 I used the project as an excuse to learn more about some topics (e.g. logging, redis streams, redis queues (lists) ) which may not even be used in the project.